civl-verifier/civl-verifier.github.io/doc.md

 # Mover Types

-In this section, we explain how CIVL exploits commutativity of atomic actions to justify reasoning about non-preemptive semantics at each layer.
+In this section, we explain how Civl exploits commutativity of atomic actions to justify reasoning about non-preemptive semantics at each layer.
-CIVL allows each atomic action to be labeled by one of four mover types: `:atomic`, `:left`, `:right`, and `:both`.
+Civl allows each atomic action to be labeled by one of four mover types: `:atomic`, `:left`, `:right`, and `:both`.
 The following code illustrates mover types for atomic actions.

 ```boogie